NOTICE TO ATTEND ETC.

 (f) Natalie Tydeman (new election, proposed by the Nomination Commmittee).

 - Election of the Chairman of the Board.

 - Approval of the procedure of the Nomination Committee.

 - Resolution regarding guidelines for remuneration to the senior executives.

-- Resolution regarding a long-term incentive plan 2015, including resolutions regarding (a) adoption of a long-term incentive plan 2015 and (b) transfer of Class B shares to the participants.
+- Resolution regarding a long-term incentive plan 2017, including resolutions regarding (a) adoption of a long-term incentive plan 2017 and (b) transfer of own Class B shares to the participants.

 - Resolution to authorise the Board to resolve on repurchase of own shares.

 Election of Chairman of the Annual General Meeting (item 2)

 The Nomination Committee proposes that Wilhelm Lüning, member of the Swedish Bar Association, is elected to be the Chairman of the Annual General Meeting.